tupol/spark-utils-demos/README.md

   config.extract[FileSourceConfiguration]("input")
 ```

-So far, we decided on how out application context should look like and how we can build it from a configuration instance.
+So far, we decided on how our application context should look like and how we can build it from a configuration instance.

 #### Creating the Application
 In order to create our executable Spark application, we need to create an object that extends the `SparkApp` trait and